-Next, a doubt may form in him about this Dhamma, 'Is this meditation I am doing correct?
+Next, a doubt forms in him about this Dhamma.
+'Is this meditation I am doing correct?
 Is this method I am practicing correct?
 Would I be able to cultivate my mind in this manner?
 Would I be able to obtain results?'
-When he keeps thinking like that a doubt arises in him.
+When he keeps thinking like that, a doubt arises in him.
 As long as this doubt is present, he could not focus his mind in practicing the Dhamma.
 His mind starts to establish in other useless things.
-This could happen because of doubt.
+This could happen because of the doubt.
 One needs to acquire a proper realization of the Dhamma in order to free from that doubt.
-The Buddha preached that a person who is in doubt all the time thinking about, 'how this goes and how that goes' should discipline himself in a path that helps attaining wisdom (Katham katī ñāyapathāya sikkhe).
-Then, he will develop a faith toward the Buddha.
+The Buddha preached that a person who is in a doubt all the time thinking, 'how this goes and how that goes' should discipline himself in a path that helps attaining wisdom (Kathan katī ñāyapathāya sikkhē).
+Then he will develop a faith toward the Buddha.
 It is indeed by developing a faith that one could free himself from doubt.

-Faith means placing confidence in the enlightenment of the Supreme Buddha.
-Most people just state their own views and prevent people from realizing the Dhamma.
-That shows their unfaithfulness towards the Buddha.
+Faith means placing confidence in the enlightenment of the Supreme Buddha; Most people just state their own views and prevent people from realizing the Dhamma.
+That just shows their unfaithfulness towards the Buddha.

-One should think, 'this is the Buddha's Dhamma.
+So, it is not what we should do.
+One should think that, 'This is the Buddha's Dhamma.
 Most people freed themselves by practicing this Dhamma.
 Oh!
 This Dhamma is also for my refuge, for my liberation!'
 And, he should thus develop his confidence and free his mind from the five hindrances.

-When he continues to discipline his mind in this manner he realizes these five hindrances act in others in a similar manner.
-He, thus, sees this change by seeing it acting similarly even in the internal life.
+When he continues to discipline his mind, himself in this manner, he realizes that these five hindrances act in others in a similar manner.
+He thus sees this change by seeing it acting similarly even in the internal life.
 Afterwards, he uses the knowledge to realize this life.
-Then, he understands these five hindrances arise due to causes and cease with the cessation of those causes.
-He, then, understands both arising and cessation of these five hindrances.
-Therefore, when they arise in him, he does not take the five hindrances as me, mine, or myself.
+Then he understands that these five hindrances arise due to causes and cease with the cessation of those causes.
+He then gets to understand both arising and cessation of these five hindrances.
+Therefore when they arise in him, he does not take the five hindrances as me, mine, or my self.
 He becomes mindful about not getting attached to any of those since the five hindrances have the nature of arising and ceasing.
-That mindfulness helps him to further cultivate wisdom, mindfulness, and effort.
+That mindfulness helps him to cultivate wisdom, mindfulness, and effort further.